intersystems-community/irisdemo-demo-htap/ICM/README.md

 git clone https://github.com/intersystems-community/irisdemo-demo-htap
 ```

-## 2. Copy the IRIS license key
+## 2. Copy the InterSystems IRIS license key

 Put the iris.key file on the folder **./irisdemo-demo-htap/ICM/ICMDurable/license/**.
 Make sure there is only one license key file there.
 If you let more than one key file there, you may have problems.

-## 3. Preparing ICM to be run and IRIS to be deployed
+## 3. Preparing ICM to be run and InterSystems IRIS to be deployed

 You downloaded InterSystems IRIS and ICM from the [Evaluation Service](https://evaluation.intersystems.com) and [Worldwide Response Center (WRC)](https://wrc.intersystems.com) as per instructions above and now you must have two tar.gz files like these: